3d mammogram

 “Most women do not enjoy getting a mammogram,” Kathy explains.
 “Compression of the breast tissue can be uncomfortable.
 So, our goal is to get the right amount of compression to obtain great images of the breast as well as work with the patient to obtain what is needed in the least uncomfortable way possible.”

-“Most women actually say after their mammogram that it wasn’t that bad and everyone over hypes the compression,” Kathy adds.
+“Most women actually say after their mammogram that it wasn’t that bad and that everyone overhypes the compression,” Kathy adds.

 Having mammograms routinely allows the mammography radiologist, who specializes in reading mammograms, to compare your previous mammograms and look for changes in the breast tissue from year to year.